randreove/heart-Failure-Detection/README.md

 # Heart-Failure-Detection

-Personal project in which I will analyze certain characteristics of patients to predict the possible occurrence of heart problems (CVDs) leading to the patient's death.
+Personal project in which I will analyze certain characteristics of patients to predict the possible occurrence of heart problems leading to the patient's death.

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.
 Heart failure is a common event caused by CVDs and this dataset contains 12 features that can be used to predict mortality by heart failure.